Santa Fe County Funds Early Childhood Initiatives

 The Santa Fe County Community Services Department released funding in the amount of $250,000 for services to reduce the number of low birth weight babies born in Santa Fe County.
 Contracts were issued to two community based providers, La Familia Medical Center and Las Cumbres, to develop new and enhance existing programs.
 Reducing the incidence of low birth weight babies in Santa Fe County is one of the top priorities of the Santa Fe Health Policy and Planning Commission and is reflected in the County’s Health Action Plan.
 Santa Fe County is home to 9,900 children under the age of six, over half of whom reside in low income households, and 19 percent of whom live in poverty.

-ALL LA FAMILIA MEDICAL & DENTAL CLINICS ARE CLOSED FOR THE MEMORIAL DAY HOLIDAY Healthcare for the Homeless Has Moved To a New Location!
+LA FAMILIA HEALTH & WELLNESS FIESTA Buckaroo Ball – August 5th, 2017 Healthcare for the Homeless Has Moved To a New Location!
 Watch Our Divine Decadence Video!
 Best of Santa Fe 2016 - Thank you for your votes!
 DALE JENKINS, DDS, HONORED AS DENTAL PROVIDER OF THE YEAR 2016 National Health Center Week August 7 - 13, 2016 LFMC Syringe Exchange Schedule Baby Shower Hosted by Santa Fe Woman's Club The Molina Foundation Awards Books to La Familia Medical Center Congressman Luján’s Staff Offer Mobile Office Hours at La Familia Medical Center on 4/28 Health Care for the Homeless Has Moved La Familia Medical Center Offers Smoking Cessation Classes Are you pregnant and struggling with addiction?
 La Familia Celebrates National Health Center Week August 9 - 15, 2015 Medicap Pharmacy Closed Santa Fe County Funds Early Childhood Initiatives Divine Decadence Chocolate Challenge Winners Rotary Club of Santa Fe Del Sur Donates Kids Activity Center to Southside Clinic Santa Fe Rotary Club Foundation Funds Anti-Obesity Program La Familia Provides Diabetes Education and Nutrition Information for OB Outreach Brindle Foundation Makes Multi-year Grant to LFMC May 7th Run / Walk Benefits La Familia Medical Center May 6th Baca Gives Back Want to Help LFMC Save Trees and Money?